logzio/logzio-helm/charts/logzio-telemetry/README.md

 # Logzio-k8s-telemetry

 **Note**: This chart is for shipping metrics and traces only.
-For a chart that ships all telemetry (logs, metrics, traces) - use our [Logzio Monitoring chart](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-monitoring).
+For a chart that ships all telemetry (logs, metrics, traces, spm) - use our [Logzio Monitoring chart](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-monitoring).

 ##  Overview